GHB / GBL

 The effect of LSD depends very much on the dose.
 Here you find a rough classification:

-You do not experience intoxication, but rather an increased sense of well-being or performance. - 25-50 µg: threshold dose
+You will not experience a high, but rather an increased sense of well-being or enhanced performance.
+These effects are mainly based on experience reports, as the study situation is not clear. - 25-50 µg: Threshold dose

 - 200-500 µg: Intense psychedelic experiences and strong (pseudo)hallucinations.